Steve Bannon Told House Freedom Caucus They Had 'No Choice' In Trumpcare Vote

 White House Chief Strategist Steve Bannon was a major part in trying to get Republican votes for the GOP healthcare bill, but things went sour when he reportedly told the House Freedom Caucus they had “no choice” but to vote for the bill.
 Clearly in politics, things are never going to be easy.
 In the world of business when you’re the owner and main boss, you can get things done and everyone will follow.
 However, the same cannot be said in Washington, D.C.

 No matter what, people will always have their own opinion.
 Everyone in Congress gets a vote as well when it comes to forming and then passing laws.
-The President does have executive order power to do many things that can affect the country, but in certain areas this power is not possible to use.
+The president does have executive order power to do many things that can affect the country, but in certain areas this power is not possible to use.
 That is why Congress was the real people in charge when it came to the change in healthcare.
-They were the only ones who could pass it through so that the President could pass it as a law.
+They were the only ones who could pass it through so that the president could pass it as a law.

-Obviously Republicans have waited around seven years to repeal and ultimately replace Obamacare.
+Obviously, Republicans have waited around seven years to repeal and ultimately replace Obamacare.
 This time around, they had all the cards.
 They controlled Congress and had the White House.
 All they had to do was agree and anything they wanted to pass would most likely go through pretty easy.
 However, again politics are not easy and to think that is when people ultimately fail in the end.
 The GOP healthcare bill did not pass, but it seemed as if everything was done to force it.

 In fact, it was reported that President Trump had basically threatened members of Congress by saying that he would remember those who voted no on the bill.
 He also blamed them for Obamacare and what comes from it being on their hands.
 It seemed that Trump took his tone from Steve Bannon who spoke with the House Freedom Caucus to hopefully get things moving.
 The Freedom Caucus was one of the main factions keeping the bill from being passed along with the moderate Republicans.
 However, the Freedom Caucus votes would be more than enough to get the bill passed, but enough moderates would still need to vote yes.

 Steve Bannon went in to try and basically force the House Freedom Caucus to do things the way he wanted them done, but that did not go over so well.
-Bannon met with them at the White House this past week and it was there where he told them they had no choice.
-According to Axios, Bannon said….
+Bannon met with them at the White House this past week, and it was there where he told them they had no choice.
+According to Axios, Bannon said the following.

 “Guys, look.
 This is not a discussion.
 This is not a debate.
 You have no choice but to vote for this bill.”